SridharaDasu/SnCWhitePaper2015/README.md

 4) Please frequently "git pull" to get everyone's changes comments etc.

-* To setup:
+> To setup:

 git clone https://github.com/SridharaDasu/SnCWhitePaper2015.git

-* To edit
+> To edit

 Just use your favorite tex software on your machine.

-* To add a new file:
+> To add a new file:

-git add <new-file-name>
+git add [new-file-name]

-* To commit your changes to existing files:
+> To commit your changes to existing files:

-git commit -a -m "<brief message describing your change>"
+git commit -a -m ["brief message describing your change"]

-* To get other peoples changes:
+> To get other peoples changes:

 git pull

-* For further git help use google!
+> For further git help use google!

 # Comments: